Arihant-Kumar06/Hands-on-RTL-Design/Module-2/readme.md

 ---

-This project shows how elegant and efficient FSM-based hardware designs can be when using mathematical insight instead of brute‑force storage.
+This project shows how elegant and efficient FSM based hardware designs can be when using mathematical insight instead of brute force storage.